Renew – Creating value from waste to benefit Greater Manchester by working together to renew its potential

 The Renew Hub is the centre of our operations, located in Trafford Park.
 All the items that have been donated at the recycling centres are taken to the Hub to be cleaned and prepared for resale, or selected for upcycling.

-Along with making great strides towards a circular economy, the Hub provides training and employment in green skilled jobs along with working with local charities.
+Along with making great strides towards a circular economy, the Hub provides training and employment in green skilled jobs along with working with local charities who collect household furniture for those in need.

 Renew Hub repair pods